 There's a running joke in the beauty and wellness world: No matter what ails you, it can be fixed with coconut oil.
 Hormonal breakout?
 Try some coconut oil.
 Dry strands?
 Try some coconut oil.
 Feeling bloated?
 Try some coconut oil.
 Computer crashed when you're on a work deadline?
 Try some coconut oil.

 While there is some truth to it—coconut oil is a great hair mask and skincare elixir, for example—it's a jab at just how much we've stilted the superfood into an impossible cure-all.
 Scroll through Pinterest on any given day, and there are at least half a dozen listicles and graphics with new uses for it.
 But from a health-specific standpoint, more and more experts have indicated that it's not all that it's cracked up to be.

 We first got an inkling of this disparity last summer, when The New York Times released the results of a survey in which they asked regular Americans and a panel of leading nutrition experts to rate popular "health" foods.
 By far, the biggest gap between the two survey pools involved coconut oil: While 72% of the public rated it as "healthy," only 37% of nutritionists agreed.

-Coconut oil devotees, take note: Many experts we've spoken to just advise moderation, though, on the flip side, the same goes for plain old butter.
+Coconut oil devotees, take note: Many experts we've spoken to just advise moderation with the oil, though, on the flip side, the same goes for plain old butter.
 And as for strategizing your fat intake in general, to get the most bang for your nutritional buck, maybe skip avocado oil in favor of actual avocados.
 (We know, we know—filling up on extra guac is a big ask.)